bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 ## How to Verify Your Solution is Correct

-You will know you've completed the exercise correctly when you can click the nav items to see the UI change and see the active class on the current nav item.
+You will know you’ve completed the exercise correctly when you can click the nav items to see the UI change and see the active class on the current nav item.

 ![Place My Order App working nav](../static/img/angular/pmo-working-nav.gif 'Place My Order App working nav')